-Use the Beetle ID and Pinning spreadsheet (downloaded from the saved copy of the CSVs created by the WebUI) to create a "pick list" of specimens to be shipped to taxonomists.
+Use the pinning data (downloaded from data entry application) to create a "pick list" of specimens to be shipped to taxonomists.
 This can be done by sorting the sheet by scientificName (or taxonID) or morphospeciesID, and sampleID, and choosing a variety of specimens that represent samples from all plots and times of collection.

-If all specimens meeting the criteria above have been set to a taxonomist and the limit of 467 total individuals per site has not been met, a JIRA ticket should be issued to the Insect Ecologist so that budgets can be properly allocated between domains with low versus high capture rates.
+If all specimens meeting the criteria above have been sent to a taxonomist and the limit of 467 total individuals per site has not been met, a JIRA ticket should be issued to the Insect Ecologist so that budgets can be properly allocated between domains with low versus high capture rates.
+In future revisions of this protocol, the maximum number of specimens to send to the taxonomist may be adjusted as teaching collections become more complete.

-I.2 Preparing for shipment
+J.2 Preparing for shipment

-- 1. No hazardous materials or chemical substances will be included in this shipment.
-The fumigant box containing moth crystals (paradichlorobenzene) shall be REMOVED prior to shipment. - 2.
+- No hazardous materials or chemical substances will be included in this shipment.
+The fumigant box containing moth crystals (paradichlorobenzene) shall be REMOVED prior to shipment.
+In addition, failure to remove the fumigant box can result in serious damage to the specimens (unsecured box will bump and destroy specimens). - 2.
 Supplies/Containers: See Table 8 for a complete list of shipping materials. - 3.
 Timelines: Beetles must be sent no later than the 1st of February in the year following collection, although more expedited shipment is recommended as other steps in the ground beetle processing workflow are contingent upon the samples being returned to the domain facility.
 Prior to shipment, dried, pinned/pointed specimens may be stored in an air tight container with paradichlorobenzene (to be removed prior to shipping) without detriment to the integrity of the specimens.